 It’s important to schedule the occasional trip to the vet for physical examinations, as well as a flurry of other check-ups.
 This way, you can get the most out of the Bo-Jack’s life.

 Intelligence, Temperament, and Personality Traits of the Bo-Jack

 The Bo-Jack is an incredibly easy dog to train.
 It is obedient and loves to please its owners.
 This makes it a great choice if you are a first-time dog owner.

 It will be wary of strangers initially but will warm up to familiar faces.
-Because of its, it makes for a great guard dog.
+Because of it, it makes for a great guard dog.

 The Bo-Jack is always cheerful and affectionate, making it incredibly entertaining.
-It barely barks unless it alarmed, so you don’t have to expect any angry neighbors.
+It barely barks unless it alarmed, so you don’t have to expect any angry neighbours.

 It will, however, become destructive and sad if left alone for too long, so it is important to have someone in your family home to keep it company.